 Outdoor Art Museums and Sculpture Parks

-Credit: @spakx on Instagram
+Credit: @abhiroop.rony on Instagram

 Gain an appreciation for art and the outdoors under bright blue skies and amid splendid fall foliage at New York State’s spectacular sculpture parks.
-In Queens, large-scale sculptures and mixed media installations fill the open-air studio at Socrates Sculpture Park (pictured), with bonus views of the East River waterfront.
-The 120-acre Art Omi in Ghent has more than 65 pieces of art and architecture on view while the 500-acre Storm King Art Center in New Windsor has a picturesque landscape filled with walking paths surrounded by larger-than-life sculptures.
+In Queens, large-scale sculptures and mixed media installations fill the open-air studio at Socrates Sculpture Park , with bonus views of the East River waterfront.
+The 120-acre Art Omi in Ghent has more than 60 pieces of art and architecture on view while the 500-acre Storm King Art Center (pictured) in New Windsor has a picturesque landscape filled with walking paths surrounded by larger-than-life sculptures.
 More than 250 sculptures are spread out across Griffis Sculpture Park in East Otto, which is split off into two sections with miles of trails through a variety of terrain.
 Cazenovia’s Stone Quarry Hill Art Park holds a visiting artist program amid this 104-acre site for art in nature.
 Opus 40 in Saugerties is the work of sculptor Harvey Fite, who created a behemoth bluestone quarry masterpiece amid meadows and forest paths.

 Outdoor Living History Museums